Easily unfold hundreds of shapes

 The shapes may be viewed as either a 3D model or as a flat pattern at any stage of the process.
 Tools are supplied to zoom in or out to see the shape in detail.
 If it is being viewed as a model, several viewing angles (top, front, side, end and four isometric angles) are available at the click of a button and true length measurements may be taken from the model.

-Shapes and transitions include:
+Shapes and transitions also include:

 • Branches,